pluginever/wc-min-max-quantities/readme.txt

 == Upgrade Notice ==
 = 2.2.5 (18th Feb 2026) =
-Major update with plugin framework update, performance improvements, and compatibility checks with the latest versions of WordPress and WooCommerce.
+Major release including an updated plugin framework, performance improvements, and compatibility checks with the latest versions of WordPress and WooCommerce.
 Please update to the latest version for the best experience.